-The first floor has an open layout and 23-foot vaulted ceilings, a mezzanine, large windows that open out to Juniper and Chestnut Streets, through a garage door, to Drury Street.
-There’s exposed brick and historical detail in the original ceiling, plus a large main bar on the main level, and auxiliary bars on the second floor.
+The first floor has an open layout and 23-foot vaulted ceilings, a mezzanine, and large windows that open out to Juniper and Chestnut Streets.
+A set of garage doors, on the mezzanine, looks out to Drury Street in the rear.
+There's exposed brick and historical detail in the original ceiling, plus a large main bar on the main level, and auxiliary bars on the second floor.

 There's also a cool setup whereby you can eat at either side of the Chestnut Street window, via tractor-seat-style outdoor bar stools that are serviced by oversized pull back windows.
 Yes, part of the outdoor seating is a window drink rail, just as they do at Tiki in Midtown Village.

 Chef Craig Meyers' menu includes Carolina pulled pork, Kansas City ribs, brisket, chicken, and tri-tip — offered as platters and sandwiches.

 Meats are served with a side of white bread, pickles, and onions, and a selection of sauces: Sweet and spicy are based off of the predominant St Louis Style; the two vastly different Carolina sauces are available, with Carolina Gold and North Carolina vinegar BBQ; the final two are nontraditional.

 Sides include cornbread, onion rings, potato salad, mashed potatoes, mac and cheese, corn hash, and brisket beans.

 Apps include mushroom toast, smoked beet (yes, beet) carpaccio, a cheese plate, and fried oysters.